-We have been invited to propose a special session on the Economics of the Cultural and Creative Industries in Africa for this conference, which is an excellent opportunity to showcase some of the work of our members and build the profile of the Cluster of Research Excellence: Creative Economies: Cultures, Innovation and Sustainability
+The Economic Society of South Africa (ESSA) held its Biennial Conference on 8th to 10th September 2025 at the Lord Charles Hotel in Somerset West, South Africa.
+The CoRE (via Professor Jen Snowball) has led a special session on the Economics of the Cultural and Creative Industries in Africa for this conference, which was an excellent opportunity to showcase some of the work of our members and build the profile of the Cluster of Research Excellence: Creative Economies: Cultures, Innovation and Sustainability.

-ESSA Special Session: Creative Economies in Africa
+ESSA Special Session Papers: Creative Economies in Africa

 Andre Gouws: A Cultural Satellite Account: A Panoramic Perspective of South Africa’s Culture and Creativity (Independent Economic Consultant, South Africa)